Project 1 Annotations

 -

-• Increased color contrast and font size for accessibility.
+• Refined color contrast and font scaling for readability and WCAG 2.1 AA compliance.

-• Reorganized project pages to reduce clicks and improve mobile clarity.
+• Reorganized navigation architecture to minimize depth and improve mobile responsiveness.

 -

-• Instructional Systems Design (ISD) – overall structure and sequencing
+• Instructional Systems Design (ISD) – Application of ADDIE, SAM, and Gagné’s Nine Events.

 -